Critical Tracking Events (CTEs)

 What are Critical Tracking Events?

 Critical Tracking Events (CTEs) are defined as events recorded throughout the supply chain that are essential for achieving food traceability and supply chain visibility.
 CTEs are dependent on industry standards specific to product categories, growing and processing procedures.
-Examples of Critical Tracking Events in the food industry include growing, receiving, creating, transformation and shipping.
-Minimum requirements set forth by regulatory bodies for the capture and storage of CTEs are evolving, including the recent proposed traceability recordkeeping rule under the Food Safety Modernization Act (FSMA) section 204.
+Examples of Critical Tracking Events include harvesting, cooling, initial packing (RAC), first land-based receiver, shipping, receiving and transformation.
+Minimum requirements set forth by regulatory bodies for the capture and storage of CTEs have been defined in the traceability recordkeeping rule under the Food Safety Modernization Act (FSMA) section 204.

 Further specifications for the types of information that must be captured can be dependent based on the type of CTE.
 The pieces of information, or attributes, required for each CTE are called Key Data Elements (KDEs).
 KDEs for food traceability events include data elements such as time, location, lot code, quantities or other units, business identification information and more.

 Building Value through Event Digitization and GS1 Standards

 Import event data through your method of choice

 Empower your team to provide event data in the most convenient format for your supply chain.
 Connect supports EDI 856 over AS2, CSV through FTP or web uploads, manual entry, RFID, API or scanning with the Connect mobile application.

 Deliver accurate traceability data to consumers and the C-Suite

 Use custom attributes and event types to specify exactly what information needs to be collected from your suppliers and distributors.
 Empower your team to make data-driven decisions based on supply chain traceability.

 Prepare for the New Era of Smarter Food Safety